-While skilled photographers frequently go to great lengths to maximize depth of field (DOF), many forget the ability of limited DOF to:
+While photographers frequently go to great lengths to maximize front to back sharpness (depth of field), consulting hyperfocal apps or blending multiple images, many don’t appreciate the power of shallow DOF to:

 They call it “bokeh”

-We call an image’s out of focus area its “bokeh.”
-While it’s true that bokeh generally improves with the quality of the lens, as with most things in photography, more important than the lens is the photographer behind it.
-More than anything, achieving compelling bokeh starts with understanding how your camera sees the world, and how to translate that vision.
-The image’s focus point, its depth of field (a function of the f-stop, sensor size, focal length, and subject distance), and the characteristics of the blurred background (color, shapes, lines) are all under the photographer’s control.
+More than anything, achieving compelling bokeh starts with understanding the difference between your own, and your camera’s, visions of the world, and how to leverage those differences in your photos.
+The image’s focus point, its depth of field (a function of the sensor size, f-stop, focal length, and focus distance), and much of the characteristics of the blurred background (color, shapes, lines) are all controlled by the photographer before the click.

 No special equipment required

-Compelling bokeh doesn’t require special or expensive equipment—chances are you have everything you need in your bag already.
-Most macro lenses are fast enough to limit DOF, have excellent optics (that provide pleasing bokeh), and allow for extremely close focus (which shrinks DOF).
-A telephoto lens near its longest focal length has a very shallow DOF when focused close.
+Compelling bokeh doesn’t require special or expensive equipment—if you have a mirrorless or DSLR camera and a lens, chances are you have everything you need in your camera bag already.
+Most macro lenses are fast enough (large aperture) to limit DOF, have excellent optics that provide pleasing bokeh, and allow for extremely close focus (which shrinks DOF).
+But for those without macro lens, a telephoto lens near its longest focal length is very effective.

 Managing depth of field